BitcoinSchema/schema/docs/README.md

 ## Who is using Bitcoin Schema?

 [Tonicpow](https://tonicpow.com), [BlockPost](https://blockpost.network), [MetaLens](https://metalens.app) and many others.
-If you're using Bitcoin Schema in your application and would like to be listed here, contact us or submit a pull reguest [here](https://github.com/BitcoinSchema/schema)
+If you're using Bitcoin Schema in your application and would like to be listed here, contact us or submit a pull request [here](https://github.com/BitcoinSchema/schema)

 ?> _Note_: Currently Bitcoin Schema is made up of OP_RETURN based data protocols.
 In the future, we expect OP_PUSHDATA based protocols to emerge.
 As new standards are adopted, they will be incorporated into the models registered here, or new variants will be listed.